johanrd/proposal-intl-energy-units/README.md

 Additional energy and power units exist in CLDR but are excluded from this proposal to maintain focus.
 They could be considered in future proposals if demand emerges:

-**Medium Priority:**
+**Medium Priority (defined in CLDR):**
 - `megawatt` - Industrial and power generation facilities
+- `gigawatt` - Large-scale power infrastructure
+- `milliwatt` - Low-power electronics

+**Not Currently in CLDR (would require upstream CLDR work first):**
+- `watt-hour` - Smaller energy quantities (battery capacity, device consumption)
 - `megawatt-hour` - Utility-scale energy measurement
-- `gigawatt` - Large-scale power infrastructure

 **Lower Priority:**
-- `milliwatt` - Low-power electronics
 - `joule`, `kilojoule` - Scientific applications (separate domain)
 - `british-thermal-unit` - HVAC
 - `therm-us` - US natural gas billing
 - `horsepower` - Automotive (niche web usage)
 - `calorie`, `kilocalorie`, `foodcalorie` - Nutrition (separate domain)

 ## FAQ

-### Why these four units?
+### Why these three units?

 These cover the overwhelming majority of consumer-facing energy applications in web development.
-Starting focused allows faster adoption.
+Starting focused allows faster adoption, and all three units are already defined with production-quality formatting in CLDR.

-### Why kilowatt-hour AND watt-hour?
+### What about smaller units like watt-hour?

-Both are standard in different contexts:
-- `watt-hour`: Small devices ("500 Wh battery")
-- `kilowatt-hour`: Consumption ("42 kWh charge", utility bills)

-Additionally, having `watt-hour` as a sanctioned single unit allows custom formatters to scale to other prefixes (e.g., MWh) while preserving locale-correct formatting.
+See the [Why Not Watt-Hour?](#why-not-watt-hour) section above.
+While useful, `watt-hour` is not currently defined as an explicit unit in CLDR and produces suboptimal formatting when constructed as a compound unit.

 ### Won't this increase bundle sizes?
 These units are defined in CLDR with localization across all supported locales.
-Browsers may need to ship additional translation strings for the four units.
-However, the per-unit data is small (unit names, abbreviations, and grammatical forms), and four units represent a minimal addition.
+Browsers may need to ship additional translation strings for the three units.
+However, the per-unit data is small (unit names, abbreviations, and grammatical forms), and three units represent a minimal addition.

 ## References